-Dr. Debbie Hrynkiw graduated from the Ontario Veterinary College in 2005.
+Dr. Debbie Hrynkiw (currently on leave of absence) graduated from the Ontario Veterinary College in 2005.
 Soon after graduation she moved to Acton to begin her career and has gained years of valuable experience.
 She loved living in Acton so much that she decided to stay locally to start a new clinic of her own.

 Her husband and three children are animal lovers as well and happily share their home with their kitty Cole, their dogs, BB and Tiberius.

 Outside of work she enjoys camping with her family, gardening and long strolls with her two dogs.

 Dr. Kristy DesRoche